Geography

 Human geography - written exam, 2 hours 30 minutes.
 40% of A level.

 Geography fieldwork investigation – individual investigation of 3,000-4,000 words.
 Marked by teacher, moderated by AQA.
 20% of A level.
-There is a mandatory requirement of 4 days of fieldwork.

 KEY SKILLS